 Health and Wellbeing

 Dancers at Central will achieve a level of fitness similar to elite athletes by the completion of their degree.
 To achieve this optimal performance, Central supports students to be physically and mentally healthy, and able to cope and thrive in their professional careers in a positive and constructive way.
 To realise these aims, students have open access to a comprehensive range of support services and specialist staff.

 Health and Wellbeing Suite

-The Countess of Wessex Studios, Central’s new home from January 2021, will include a state-of-the-art health suite providing psychology, nutrition, physiotherapy, Pilates and a recovery-from-injury programme.
+Central’s studios in Southwark include a state-of-the-art health suite providing psychology, nutrition, physiotherapy, Pilates and a recovery-from-injury programme.

 Supporting physical and psychological health